Illustration: George Wylesol

 14. Start with the music

+If you write lyrics and melodies first and then worry about the accompanying music later, one way to change up your process is to start with the music and let it inspire the rest.
 You can play an instrument or, if you know your way around a DAW, produce a simple beat.
 If you’re not as proficient in a DAW yet or don’t have immediate access to one, you can also use a tool like Create to compose some Stacks that can serve as great starting points for a song.
-And even if you’re a production powerhouse, it can still be a great tool for finding new samples and exploring new styles.

 15. Try co-writing

-If you’re looking for a foolproof way to beat writer’s block, reach out to a fellow musician and try co-writing.
+Last but not least, if you’re looking for a foolproof way to beat writer’s block, reach out to a fellow musician and try co-writing.

 Writing with a partner or a team is like having a safety net—when you feel stuck, someone else is there to help.
 And you can do the same for them when they’re experiencing a block.
 You can feed off of each other’s momentum and take turns moving the project along.